‘Orisun’ means ‘origin,’ ‘source,’ or ‘fountain’ in Yoruba.

 When something is taken from us, we desire it that much more.
 The past two years have left us starving for travel, adventure, and new experiences.
 In our isolation, many have turned to spirituality, learned to meditate, and studied philosophy - in addition to baking sourdough bread and attending Zoom meetings, of course.

+This has led to greater awareness of natural gemstones, which many believe can harness our energy and channel it in beneficial ways.
+While there’s no scientific evidence of these mystical properties, the popularity of natural stones and natural stone jewelry skyrocketed during the pandemic.
 We were motivated and fascinated by the non-standard element of natural stones in our designs.
 An element of surprise where shapes, patterns, and even colors can vary from stone to stone.
 In some stones types, the change is subtle.
 In others, it can be vast.

 Every stone is genuine.
 Unique.
 You’ll never get the same stone as the one in the picture.
 That one’s ours.
 Yours might be better.
 Might be more vivid, have sharper contrast in its pattern or more fluid lines.
 Might also be simpler or less pronounced.
 Who knows!

 Working with natural gemstones poses an interesting challenge.
 You know the color range of the rock and the general features that type of stone tends to have, but the individual gemstone attached to your piece is always a mystery as each one is unique.